tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Bluemix Auto-Scaling

 This plug-in provides steps to interact with the Auto-Scaling for Bluemix service by using the REST API.
-Currently the plug-in supports attaching an Auto-Scaling policy to a Bluemix application with authorization support from the IBM Containers plug-in.
+Currently the plug-in supports attaching an Auto-Scaling policy to a Bluemix application with authorization support from the IBM Containers plug-in.   **Platform Support:**

 ---